top of page

 Jewish Community & Campus Life

-Jerusalem has one of the richest and most accessible Jewish community ecosystems in the world.
-Students can find every style of community—from secular-cultural to Orthodox and everything in between—along with synagogues, Chabad centers, Shabbat hospitality, learning opportunities, and large holiday events.
+Jerusalem offers one of the most diverse and accessible Jewish community ecosystems in the world.
+Students can connect with communities across the full spectrum, from secular and cultural to Orthodox and everything in between - through synagogues, Chabad centers, Shabbat hospitality, learning programs, volunteering opportunities, and large citywide holiday events that make it easy to feel at home.

 General Pros & Cons: